KunFang93/NucHMM/README.md

 The program is tested on *Linux 3.10.0/CentOS 7*.

 NucHMM was implemented by using python.
 It has been compiled and run exclusively on Linux operating systems.
 The C++ part of NucHMM should compile with GCC and run on any x86 64-bit Linux system running at least Kernel 2.6.
 A computer with several gigabytes of RAM is strongly recommended to avoid an out-of-memory error.
 NucHMM requires Boost and OpenMP to be available (can be install by conda).
 By default, NucHMM will attempt to use all cores of a computer if possible (up to a limit depending on the genome and the number of cell lines used, after which additional cores will provide no benefit), however NucHMM respects the environment variable OMP_NUM_THREADS.
-T-cep does not benefit from any GPU installed or CUDA, and is CPU-bound instead of IO-bound on most systems.
+NucHMM does not benefit from any GPU installed or CUDA, and is CPU-bound instead of IO-bound on most systems.

 The installation currently requires the [**miniconda**](https://docs.conda.io/en/latest/miniconda.html).